criteo/criteo-sonic-utilities/README.md

 Be careful, this patch changes the way the BGP configuration is provisioned.
 By default, SONiC computes the configuration from variables in the config_db.json and embedded template in the container.
 Meaning, any changes via VTYSH are not persistent.

 There are two ways to apply it:
-- build and install your own SONiC image with our patch
+- build and install your own SONiC image with our patch (recommended)
+- apply the patch in live on your devices:
+  - ensure the docker is started with `-v /etc/sonic/frr:/etc/frr:rw` in `/usr/bin/bgp.sh)`
-- apply the patch in live on your devices, copy your FRR config on SONiC in `/etc/sonic/frr` and restart the BGP container (be careful to not break your production!)
+  - copy your FRR config on SONiC in `/etc/sonic/frr`
+  - and restart the BGP container (be careful to not break your production!)

 ## Utilities